 There may be four types of tracks in a multi-track encapsulated V3C data container: V3C atlas track, V3C atlas tile track, V3C video component track, and V3C non-video component track.

-A multi-track encapsulated V3C data container shall include at least one V3C atlas track that references zero or more V3C atlas tile tracks, zero or more V3C video component tracks, and zero or more non-video component (e.g., base mesh or arithmetic coded displacement) tracks.
+A multi-track encapsulated V3C data container shall include one V3C atlas track.
 A V3C atlas tile track, when present, references zero or more V3C video component tracks and zero or more V3C non-video component tracks.
-The number of V3C video and non-video component tracks in a multi-track encapsulated V3C data container is dependent on the V3C toolset profile, defined in ISO/IEC 23090-5, that is used.
+The number of V3C video and non-video component tracks in a multi-track encapsulated V3C data container is dependent on the V3C toolset profile, defined in ISO/IEC 23090-29, that is used.

+To indicate the association of V3C video component tracks and V3C non-video component tracks to a V3C atlas track, or V3C atlas tile track, ISOBMFF track referencing is utilized, where the V3C atlas track, or V3C atlas tile track, contain track references to the V3C video component tracks and V3C non-video component tracks.

 Tracks belonging to the same CVS are time-aligned.
 Samples that contribute to the same mesh frame across the different V3C video and non-video component tracks, V3C atlas track and V3C atlas tile tracks shall have the same composition time.
 Atlas parameter sets used for such samples shall have a decoding time equal or prior to the composition time of the mesh frame.
 In addition, all tracks belonging to the same CVS shall have the same implied or explicit edit lists.

-A multi-track encapsulated V-DMC data container shall include the following:
+A multi-track encapsulated V-DMC data container shall include the following tracks:

-A V3C atlas track which contains a V3C parameter set and may contain atlas parameter sets in the sample entry and atlas component bitstream NAL units in the samples.
+— A V3C atlas track which contains a V3C parameter set and may contain atlas parameter sets in the sample entry and atlas component bitstream NAL units in the samples.
 A V3C atlas track may also include track references to other tracks carrying the payloads of video compressed V3C units (i.e., V3C unit types equal to V3C_GVD and V3C_AVD, or to non-video compressed V3C units (i.e., V3C unit types equal to V3C_BMD or V3C_ADD).

-Zero or more V3C video component tracks where the samples contain access units of video-coded elementary streams for geometry data (i.e., payloads of V3C units of type equal to V3C_GVD).
+— Zero or more V3C video component tracks where the samples contain access units of video-coded elementary streams for geometry data (i.e., payloads of V3C units of type equal to V3C_GVD).

-Zero or more V3C video component tracks where the samples contain access units of video-coded elementary streams for attribute data (i.e., payloads of V3C units of type equal to V3C_AVD).Zero or more V3C video component tracks where the samples contain access units of video-coded elementary streams for packed data (i.e., payloads of V3C units of type equal to V3C_PVD).
+— Zero or more V3C video component tracks where the samples contain access units of video-coded elementary streams for attribute data (i.e., payloads of V3C units of type equal to V3C_AVD).

+— Zero or more V3C video component tracks where the samples contain access units of video-coded elementary streams for packed data (i.e., payloads of V3C units of type equal to V3C_PVD).

-Zero or more V3C non-video component tracks where the samples contain access units of elementary streams for non-video data (e.g., payloads of V3C units of type equal to V3C_BMD or V3C_ADD).
+— Zero or more V3C non-video component tracks where the samples contain access units of elementary streams for non-video data (e.g., payloads of V3C units of type equal to V3C_BMD or V3C_ADD).

-Zero or more V3C atlas tile tracks where the samples contain only ACL NAL units for a sub-set of atlas tiles.
+— Zero or more V3C atlas tile tracks where the samples contain only ACL NAL units for a sub-set of atlas tiles.
 V3C atlas tile track may also contain track references to other tracks carrying the payloads of video and non-video compressed V3C units (i.e., V3C unit types equal to V3C_GVD, V3C_AVD, V3C_BMD, and V3C_ADD) for the indicated sub-set of atlas tiles.

-An overview of the structure for encapsulating timed V3C (V-DMC) data in a multi-track encapsulation is illustrated in Figure 3.
+An overview of the structure for encapsulating timed V3C (V-DMC) data in a multi-track encapsulation is illustrated in Figure 4.